burgerga/INTOXICOM_Workshop_1/paper/paper.md

          Tooba and the rest of the FAIR Cookbook team to help the authors move forward.
      TAD: I would be happy to help and onboard other people from the FAIR cookbook side    -->

+### Adding KE Component annotations in AOP-Wiki

+In a breakout session covering FAIR Cookbook recipes, one group drafted the initial <!-- [names of breakout session members here?]  -->
+version of a recipe for AOP developers to aid in complying with the guidelines outlined on p.
+28 of [@OECD2018], under the heading "KE Components and Biological Context".
+This involves the proper annotation of Key Event Components with appropriate ontology terms.
+Current experience indicates that AOP developers often avoid this task due to its perceived complexity.
+The recipe aims to mitigate this challenge by providing step-by-step guidance.
+Once AOP developers realize the simplicity of adding ontology terms, they will also recognize the enhanced visibility of their AOPs when searched by these terms.
+Additionally, the broader adoption of ontologies in the AOP domain could facilitate the semi-automatic formation of AOP networks and the identification of overlapping or redundant Key Event Entries.
+The next step involves incorporating the recipe into the FAIR Cookbook and referencing it in the AOP-Wiki guidance and help system.

 ### Metadata for cell-based assays